Office Manager / Executive Assistant

 “Working at Legacies has been an incredible experience.
 From policy work to fundraising, you truly experience all aspects of non-profit work, honing your writing, communication, and organizational skills.
 The atmosphere is very open and accessible, meaning that you can ask any and all questions that you may have and learn so much.
 Everyone is incredibly friendly and so giving in everything from their time to some great food.” – Rebekah Ninan, Summer Intern

-“My experience with Legacies of War has taught me that the human spirit is indomitable.
-I have learned that no matter what hardships, trauma, or disasters a people may face, there is always hope for the future.
-By interning with Legacies of War, you will have the opportunity to witness every element of non-profit work and develop any skill set you wish to focus on, including communications and marketing, development and operations, event planning, fundraising, research, the advocacy process etc. The staff at Legacies is very warm, accommodating, and willing to provide a mentorship for their interns.
+“My experience with Legacies of War has taught me that the human spirit is indomitable and there is always hope for the future.
+At Legacies of War, you will have the opportunity to work on any element of non-profit work you wish, including communications and marketing, development and operations, event planning, fundraising, research, and the advocacy process.
+The staff at Legacies is very warm, accommodating, and willing to provide a mentorship for their interns.
 Additionally, if you are anything like me, your tolerance for spicy food will increase greatly with the help of delicious Lao food.” – McKenzie Hammer, Fall 2016 Intern

 “Legacies of War has shown me that it is possible to impact a seemingly unsolvable issue.
 From conducting research in the office to participating in the lobbying process, Legacies has exposed me to multiple aspects of nonprofit work.
 And since Channapha is a marvelous chef, we were kept well fed throughout the course of our work.” – Preston Lim, Summer Intern